 - Peel the potatoes and slice them ⅛"/3 mm thick.
 Or use a slicer - makes the job much faster!

-- Spread ⅓ of the potatoes in the dish, then scatter over ⅓ of the cream, salt, pepper, cheese, thyme and butter.
+- Spread ⅓ of the potatoes in the dish, then scatter over ⅓ of the cream, salt, pepper, cheese, thyme and butter (Note 3).

 - Repeat for the 2nd and third layer, finishing with the cheese.

-- Cover with lid or foil, and bake for 40 to 45 minutes, then remove the foil and bake for a further 10 until the top is bubbly and golden.
+- Cover with lid or foil, and bake for 1 hour to 1 hr 15 min or until the potatoes is soft (use a knife to test), then remove the foil and bake for a further 10 until the top is bubbly and golden.
 Rest for 10 minutes before serving.

 I use Sebago which are the brushed potatoes you can get from any supermarket in Australia (ie. the ones with dirt on them).
 If you are based in the US, a great all rounder to use is Russet which I understand is one of the most widely used potatoes in the US.